cloudfoundry/diego-notes/proposals/docker_registry_caching.md

 ### Docker daemon

 We can run Docker daemon and request its public REST API.
+To do this we shall run the daemon as root or in priviledged container.

 **Pros:**